 Given that we were visiting California’s wine-growing countries for the first time, we couldn’t resist the temptation to visit two of the most famous: the Napa Valley and Sonoma County, with a short stopover the region of excellent sparkling wines and Pinot Noir, Carneros.
 In choosing the cellar, I relied on the recommendation of the world wine authority Jancis Robinson, MW, and at the same time followed a mixture of both major renowned cellars that wrote the history of the wine-growing countries here, as well as smaller boutiques that you must not miss.
 Of course, I also wanted to visit the cellars, whose wines can be found in some of Slovenia’s better wine shops, thus preserving California’s taste long after our return.

 Confident Napa, a Valley of Prestigious Cabernets

 Once a quiet agricultural valley full of orchards, today it boasts one of the world’s best wine regions.
 You will not only enjoy the prestigious Cabernet Sauvignons here.
 You can relax in boutique hotels and admire the intertwining hills of vineyards adorned here and there by centuries-old oaks from the pool.
 You will also be able to get lost among the most prestigious, mansion-like, or architecturally modernly finished cellars and excellent restaurants in the charming places of St. Helena in Yountville.
-By no means you should not miss the “Oxbow Public Market,” because it will take you to California’s gourmet scene.
+By no means should you not miss the “Oxbow Public Market” because it will take you to California’s gourmet scene.
 It is also home to the prestigious Culinary Institute of America, which, in addition to its restaurant, which is open to the public, offers several cooking courses, wine tasting, and everything you can imagine in connection with food.

 The Napa Is a Must-Visit